kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/Overview.md

 # Deep Learning Frameworks Running on YARN

 ## Contents
+Yarn Service framework provides first class support to host long running services natively in YARN.
+This provides an easier way for users to run Deep Learning workloads on top of YARN.
+This document summarizes steps and utilities available in YARN to ease the complexities in running Machine Learning workloads.
+Few such supported Deep Learning frameworks are as follows:

 ### Running Tensorflow on YARN
   * [Tutorials: Running Tensorflow on YARN](TensorflowOnYarnTutorial.html)